 The Lycée sets aside dedicated funds each year for its financial assistance program, funded in part by its endowment and donors.
 In fact, over the last five years, the Lycée has grown its financial aid from $1.7 million in 2012 to close to over $3.0 million in 2017-18, or 80%!
 It's only the beginning.

 Lycée financial assistance is available to students of all nationalities.
 Financial aid from the French Government is also available for French applicants (scroll down to “French Government Financial Aid” for more information).
 Applications for the Lycée's Financial Aid must be filled out and submitted every year.

 Please note that the process below pertains only to new applicants.
 For returning Lycée families who have applied for Financial Aid, please visit MyLycée on January 31st for information on how to apply.

 For Preschool: Non-French families new to the Lycée Français de New York apply for Financial Aid between October 2 and January 15.

 For Grades 1-12: Apply for Lycée Financial Aid and Admissions at the same time.

 Our Financial Aid is assessed by SMART AID, an independent assessment service.
 In order to be considered for financial assistance from the school, each family must submit a complete SMART AID application and a letter explaining the need for financial assistance.
-To access the SMART AID electronic application, please click here.
+To access the SMART AID electronic application for the current year, please click here.
 To access the SMART AID electronic application for the following school year, please apply during the designated timeframe.
 If you are French, you must also apply for French Government Financial Aid as soon as possible (within the French Government deadlines).